 She straightened her clothes and looked around.

-Though it was still daytime, the shadows cast by the trees made it feel close to night.
+Though it was still the afternoon, the shadows cast by the trees made it feel almost nighttime.

-"Firstly..." he began, stepping closer to her and kissing her neck.
+"Firstly..." he began while stepping closer and kissing her neck.

 "Ahhnn...
 Fenix, that tickles!"
-Aura complained, pressing her hands on her shoulders.
+Aura complained.
+She resisted nervously and pressed her hands against his shoulders.

 "If... you could be anything.
 Suppose you were allowed to leave this school.
 What would you do?"
 His question struck her hard.
 It was an impossibility, something she refused to consider.
 So her answer was delayed for several minutes.